DiamondGotCat/DGC-Epoch/README.md

 ### DGC Epoch 48 (dgce48)
 - DGC Epoch 48 is the first DGC Epoch notation.
-- It represents DGC Epoch with 48 digits.
+- It represents DGC Epoch with 48 digits binary.
 - It can be used up to about the year 10925.

 ### DGC Epoch 48 Extended (dgce48ext)